Why It Works

 - Commercial low-sugar pectin sets the jam up quickly, leaving the flavor bright and the process easy.

 This classic strawberry jam is built on a very basic formula.
+Using regular pectin: 4 cups strawberries + 4 cups sugar + 1/3 cup pectin.
+For a strawberry jam made with low-sugar pectin: 4 cups strawberries + 2 cups sugar + 2 tablespoons lemon juice + 1/3 cup low-sugar pectin.
+In fact, that's not just the master formula for strawberry jam; that's the master formula for most jams.
 Follow it and you'll have a jam that comes together quickly and ends up bright and fruity.
 Or, use the formula to your advantage, making substitutions that are guaranteed to work.
-Here are some suggestions:

 - Replace some of the strawberries with other liquids or solids.
 For example, use 2 cups strawberries with 2 cups dry red wine, 2 cups strawberries with 2 cups Prosecco, 3 cups strawberries with 1 cup ginger beer, or 3 cups strawberries with 1 cup diced rhubarb.

 - Replace the granulated sugar with an equal quantity of another sweetener, such as brown sugar, maple syrup, hickory syrup, or honey.

 - Replace the lemon juice with an equal quantity of another acid, such as balsamic vinegar, lime juice, red wine vinegar, white wine vinegar, apple cider vinegar, or sherry vinegar.

 - Add flavorings without changing other quantities, such as spices like freshly ground black pepper, freshly grated horseradish (it's surprisingly good!), or fresh herbs like minced tarragon.